AlparDuman/windows-commands/README.md

 * [Powershell commands](#powershell-commands)

 ## autoEndTask
-Windows shutdown can sometimes be stopped by a prompt to end programs that are still running.
+<p align="justify">Windows shutdown can sometimes be stopped by a prompt to end programs that are still running.
 To end them automatically, add this rule to your Windows computer by using `add autoEndTask.reg` once.
 Be warned, however, that unsaved progress of programs that are still running will be lost.
 If you always save your progress, this is not a problem.
-To revert, use `del autoEndTask.reg` once.
+To revert, use `del autoEndTask.reg` once.</p>

 ## oldMenu
-If you do not like the new & short context menu from Windows 11, use `add oldMenu.reg` once.
+<p align="justify">If you do not like the new & short context menu from Windows 11, use `add oldMenu.reg` once.
 After sometime you get the old & full context menu without detours.
-To revert, use `del oldMenu.reg` once.
+To revert, use `del oldMenu.reg` once.</p>

 ## Powershell commands
-* Show Windows activation key `(Get-WmiObject -query ’select * from SoftwareLicensingService‘).OA3xOriginalProductKey`
+* <p align="justify">Show Windows activation key `(Get-WmiObject -query ’select * from SoftwareLicensingService‘).OA3xOriginalProductKey`</p>